-This specific guideline is prepared to capture the requirements specific to the rDNA-derived biotherapeutics products and align to the international standards (WHO) and ICH guidelines.
-Applicants are highly recommended to compile the dossier according to Common Technical Documents (CTD).
+The need for and extent of studies (e.g. on characterization) will depend on the product under biotherapeutics products and align to the international standards (WHO) and ICH guidelines.
+Applicants are highly recommended to compile the dossier according to Common Technical this guideline.